barnstee/UA-CloudPublisher/README.md

 ## Optional Environment Variables

 * LOG_FILE_PATH - path to the log file to use.
 Default is /app/logs/UACloudPublisher.log (in the Docker container).
 * STORAGE_TYPE - type of storage to use for settings and configuration files.
-Current options are "Azure".
+Current options are "Azure" and "OneLake".
 Default is local file storage (under /app/settings/ in the Docker container).
-* STORAGE_CONNECTION_STRING - when using STORAGE_TYPE="Azure", specifies the connection string to the cloud storage.
+* STORAGE_CONNECTION_STRING - when using STORAGE_TYPE="Azure" or "OneLake", specifies the connection string to the cloud storage.
+For OneLake, this is called "URL" and can be retrieved from your Lakehouse `Files` folder properties in Microsoft Fabric.
-* STORAGE_CONTAINER_NAME - when using STORAGE_TYPE="Azure", specifies the blob storage container name.
+* STORAGE_CONTAINER_NAME - when using STORAGE_TYPE="Azure" or "OneLake", specifies the storage container name.
+Default is "uacloudpublisher".
-* USE_KAFKA - if present, use a Kafka broker instead of an MQTT broker to send messages to and receive commands from.
+* USE_KAFKA - **if present**, use a Kafka broker instead of an MQTT broker to send messages to and receive commands from.

 ## PublishedNodes.json File Format